WAO2026

 2026 Season Imagery

-To celebrate the 2026 Season, West Australian Opera unveils a striking series of digitally illustrated portraits — each one capturing the spirit and story of a different opera.
+To celebrate WAO2026, we are proud to unveil a striking series of digitally illustrated portraits, capturing the spirit and story of each mainstage opera in the WAO2026 season.

 Every illustration gives its Season a distinct personality, weaving together visual motifs that hint at the narrative, characters, and atmosphere of each production.
 Where possible, design details also draw inspiration from the specific staging and style audiences will experience on stage.

 These portraits are not literal likenesses, but evocative illustrations inspired by the artists and themes of the works themselves.
-Each image offers a vignette — a glimpse into the world of the opera — blending imagination and artistry to invite audiences into these rich, emotional, and fantastical realms.
+Each image offers a glimpse into the world of the opera, blending imagination and artistry to invite audiences into these rich, emotional, and fantastical realms.

 Together, the series creates a collection that is unmistakably West Australian Opera: distinctive, characterful, and uniquely its own.